GoogleCloudPlatform/config-validator/README.md

 # Forseti Config Validator

-This is a Golang library which provides functionality to evaluate GCP resources against Rego-based policies.
+Forseti Config Validator is a Go library which provides functionality to evaluate GCP resources against Rego-based policies.
 It can be used to add config policy support to new projects without having to integrate Rego parsing directly.